 It became apparent that a more official structure was required, to lend substance, organization, and commitment to the issues and have a greater impact in driving forward new standards for mining technology.

 The result was the creation of the Global Mining Standards and Guidelines Group (GMSG) under the CIM Surface Mining Society, which was officially launched in May 2012.
 The Society for Mining, Metallurgy and Exploration (SME) became a partner organization in 2012.
 Both SME and CIM committed to three year’s seed funding for GMSG and had a representative on the GMSG Council.
 The Australasian Institute of Mining and Metallurgy (AusIMM) and the Southern African Institute of Mining and Metallurgy (SAIMM) joined as partner organizations providing two year’s seed funding and with seats of the GMSG Council in 2013.
 Although part of the CIM Surface Mining Society, it became clear that there was demand for such an organization to serve both surface and underground mining communities.
 The organization was founded with a charter and plan for collaboration between mine operators, OEMs and OTMs.
 In May 2018 the organization’s name changed to the Global Mining Guidelines Group (GMG) to better reflect its purpose.

-GMG’s membership has grown steadily from 2012 and now comprises 108 companies (as of December 31st 2020) and includes, mining companies, OEMs, OTMs, third party suppliers, consultants, research institutes and academia.
+GMG’s membership has grown steadily from 2012 and now comprises more than 100 companies and includes, mining companies, OEMs, OTMs, third party suppliers, consultants, research institutes and academia.

 On November 15, 2021, GMG became an independent legal entity, in time to celebrate its 10th year anniversary in 2022.